khaledjamal/detecting-covid-xray-pytorch/README.md

 # Detecting COVID-19 with Chest X-Ray using PyTorch

+Repository: **detecting-covid-xray-pytorch**
 ## 📌 Project Overview

 This project demonstrates a complete machine learning workflow for classifying chest X-ray images into three categories: Normal, Viral Pneumonia, and COVID-19.
-It was developed as part of a guided hands-on course using PyTorch and ResNet-18, with a focus on medical imaging and deep learning.
+It was developed as part of a guided hands-on Coursera project using PyTorch and ResNet-18, with a focus on medical imaging and deep learning.

 ## 🚀 Key Features